 Democratic U.S. Senator from California

-On December 22, 2020, California Governor Gavin Newsom named Alex Padilla to fill the U.S. Senate seat vacated by Vice President Kamala Harris.
+After California Gov. Gavin Newsom named Alex Padilla to fill the U.S. Senate seat vacated by Vice Pres.
+Kamala Harris in 2020, he was reelected to a full term in the 2022 midterms.
 Padilla is the first Latino to serve in the U.S. Senate from California, a state where Latinos make up 40 percent of the population, and the first Latino to chair the Senate Judiciary Committee’s Immigration subcommittee.

 The son of Mexican immigrants who met while applying for green cards, Padilla was first drawn into politics in 1994 to campaign against Proposition 187.
 The ballot measure, which was approved by voters but never enforced, would have denied services such as healthcare and public education to undocumented immigrants.
 Padilla saw the measure as symptomatic of a broader anti-immigrant sentiment gaining traction at the time.
 “Seeing the harsh rhetoric of that campaign and the political climate around it, I realized I had no choice,” said Padilla.
 “I had to get involved so that families like mine, communities like mine, would not continue to be scapegoated or targeted.”

-While he served as a California state senator from 2006 to 2014, Padilla quietly worked to increase access to public services for California’s undocumented population.
-In 2008 he co-sponsored legislation that sought to make undocumented students eligible for financial aid, a measure that was vetoed by Republican Governor Arnold Schwarzenegger.
-He later voted in favor of a similar measure that was signed into law by Democratic Governor Jerry Brown.
-He also voted to permit issuance of driver’s licenses to individuals without proof of citizenship or lawful status, and to prohibit law enforcement from detaining anyone solely on the basis of their immigration status.
+While he served as a California state senator from 2006 to 2014, Padilla quietly worked to increase access to public services for California’s undocumented population, including making undocumented students eligible for financial aid, permitting issuance of driver’s licenses to individuals without proof of citizenship or lawful status, and to prohibit law enforcement from detaining anyone solely on the basis of their immigration status.